pyxis-roc/Mutation-Based-Test-Generation/artifact_root/README.md

 [From this steps onwards, the commands are common to both the container environment and a standalone environment.]

-First, install all MUSIC pre-requisites (from https://github.com/swtv-kaist/MUSIC, an abridged list is below):
+First, install all MUSIC pre-requisites (from https://github.com/swtv-kaist/MUSIC, an abridged list is below.
+These are already installed in the container):

 ```
 sudo apt-get install clang-7 clang-tools-7 libclang-common-7-dev libclang-7-dev libclang1-7 clang-format-7 python-clang-7 libllvm-7-ocaml-dev libllvm7 llvm-7 llvm-7-dev llvm-7-runtime libz-dev